awsdocs/aws-codepipeline-user-guide/doc_source/concepts.md

 For more information about superseded executions and locked stages, see [How executions are processed in a pipeline ](concepts-how-it-works.md#concepts-how-it-works-executions)\.

+### Stage executions<a name="concepts-stage-executions"></a>

+A *stage execution* is the process of completing all of the actions within a stage\.
+For information about how a stage execution works and information about locked stages, see [How executions are processed in a pipeline ](concepts-how-it-works.md#concepts-how-it-works-executions)\.

+Valid statuses for stages are `InProgress`, `Stopping`, `Stopped`, `Succeeded`, and `Failed`\.
+For more information, see [StageExecution](https://docs.aws.amazon.com/codepipeline/latest/APIReference/API_StageExecution.html)\.

 ### Action executions<a name="concepts-action-executions"></a>

 An *action execution* is the process of completing a configured action that operates on designated [artifacts](https://docs.aws.amazon.com/codepipeline/latest/userguide/concepts.html#concepts-artifacts)\.
 These can be input artifacts, output artifacts, or both\.
 For example, a build action might run build commands on an input artifact, such as compiling application source code\.
 Action execution details include an action execution ID, the related pipeline execution source trigger, and the input and output artifacts for the action\.

-Valid statuses for actions are `InProgress`, `Succeeded`, and `Failed`\.
+Valid statuses for actions are `InProgress`, `Abandoned`, `Succeeded`, or `Failed`\.
+For more information, see [ActionExecution](https://docs.aws.amazon.com/codepipeline/latest/APIReference/API_ActionExecution.html)\.

 ### Transitions<a name="concepts-transitions"></a>